kexquake/addons/README.md

 ### Testing Branch
 If you wish to test additional mods in various stages of compatibility:

-Append `+ui_addonsBaseURL http://kexquake.netlify.app/beta/` to your Quake [launch options].
+Append `+ui_addonsBaseURL http://kexquake.netlify.app/testing/` to your Quake [launch options].

 Submit an issue if you discover a mod is now fully functional after a game update.

+## Available Addons
+- Quake 64
+- X-Men: The Ravages of Apocalypse

 ## Troubleshooting

 ### Opening the addon menu crashes the game
 Make sure you have a trailing slash on the addons URL.
-The `content.json` file on the server might also be incorrectly formatted, let someone know.
 ### Activating a mod crashes the game
-Your download was either corrupted or the download server is currently down.
-Delete it and try downloading it again.
+Your download was either corrupted or there's connectivity issues with the server.
+Delete the addon and try again.
 ### I'm experiencing a technical problem with a mod
 Post an issue on how to replicate the problem and we'll take a look at it and consider moving it back to testing.